One of a kind in Ontario!

-The clinic houses a fully equipped and spacious sound booth, several therapy rooms and observation rooms.
-CDA students have access to the clinic’s large inventory of therapy materials and games for speech therapy sessions.
-The clinic also includes a wheelchair-accessible bathroom, a baby change station and amenities for infant food preparation/storage.
+CDA students also have access to the clinic’s large inventory of therapy materials and games for speech therapy sessions.

-- Public information about local speech and hearing providers, occupational therapists and physiotherapists
+- information about local speech and hearing providers, occupational therapists and physiotherapists

 Referral process for speech-language therapy services

-- A copy of the formal assessment is enclosed and the date of the assessment
+- copy of the formal assessment is enclosed and the date of the assessment

-- The formal assessment must include goals for intervention ranked in order of priority
+- formal assessment must include goals for intervention ranked in order of priority

-- If the assessment is older than 5 years then please include a brief summary of what has been the current speech/language focus for the client
+- if the assessment is older than five years of age, then please include a brief summary of what has been the current speech/language focus for the client

 All of our clinic services are provided by graduates and students in Georgian College’s Communicative Disorders Assistant program while being supervised by our clinic’s speech-language pathologist.